andrewying/relief/README.md

 ## About Relief

-Relief is an application design to coordinate help during the [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019) pandemic.
+Relief is an application developed to coordinate help during the [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019) pandemic.

 ## Contributing